dickinma/minecraft-server/README.md

 The main tools used include:
 - Terraform *(with AWS CLI)* and Ansible.
 This uses the latest versions of each, and the script includes an install using pacman for them.
-If you do not have any of these tools, I recommend installing them manually to your local device before running the script.
+- If you do not have any of these tools, or run into an error installing them via the scripts, I recommend installing them manually to your local device before running the script.

 ### Credentials and CLI